 Release Notes: This release adds support for UDDF 3.2.0.

-MOSIX is a cluster operating system targeted for distributed computing on Linux clusters, multi-clusters, clouds, and clusters with many accelerator devices.
+MOSIX is a cluster operating system targeted for distributed computing on Linux clusters and multi-cluster private clouds.

 Release Notes: This release is for Linux kernel 3.7.
 It includes bugfixes and updates.

 VIM Pal is a separate application providing a file tree for VIM.
 It does not intend to provide the features of a full IDE.
 It is just a simple file tree which can be used to select files for editing in VIM, and a bookmark list for jumping to frequently-used directories.

 Release Notes: New feature: filesystem manipulation (create/rename/delete files/directories) from the tree (use the right mouse button).
 Minor UI improvements (dark/light background configuration; show/hide hidden files).